 - 1. Encourage maximum efficiency, low wattage, downward directional exterior lighting.
 The point source shall be screened from view off-site.
 Encourage limiting exterior lighting at night. - 2.
 High qualityQuality, aesthetically pleasing building materials such as brick, stone and other high quality architectural elements should be used. - 3.
 Pedestrian friendly connectivity between land uses and properties shall should be incorporated. - 4.
-Sensitive lands, as designated by the Land Development Code should be preserved and protected per those standards identified in the code.

-3.1.2.2 Residential Land Uses

-- 1. Residential uses shall maintain a "back-to-back" relationship to more intense uses.
+Sensitive lands, as designated by the Land Development Code should shall be preserved and protected per those standards identified in the code. - 3.1.2.2 Residential Land Uses - 1.
+Residential uses shall maintain a "back-to-back" relationship to more intense uses.
 Buffering shall include use of green space as a primary transition tool. - 2.
 Residential streets shall be extended to undeveloped property and shall use a grid or modified grid pattern. - 3.
 The medium-density residential use is not intended to provide for large-scale apartment type development but instead take the form of small lot, detached, attached, cluster type housing, or small scale multi-dwelling structures, such as two-story, 4-6-plexes containing residential architectural elements. - 4.
 Transitioning should be accomplished by buffer yards, landscaping, setbacks and progression of use intensities. - 5.
-Cluster development is encouraged where environmentally sensitive areas are present.
+Cluster development is strongly encouraged where environmentally sensitive areas are present. - 6.
+Residential developments are encouraged to create a sense of rural living while achieving the designated density identified on the future land use map.